-So how do companies overcome the risk of serving today’s customers and markets with yesterday’s products and services while attempting to innovate for tomorrow’s new offerings?
-The answer lies in designing an organisation deliberately to foster and encourage innovation.
+How do companies overcome the risk of serving today’s customers and markets with yesterday’s products and services while attempting to innovate for tomorrow’s new offerings?

 Finally, the organisation needs to identify key decision gates and define measures of success for the innovation process overall.
 These gates and measures will be different to the traditional ways of measuring performance and they need to assess how future value is being created from investments today – within these decision points and measures should be the value of experience learned from projects that have been tried but not brought to market.